Five Winter Disasters: Don’t Let These Happen to Your Boat

-Hopefully this year you watched our videos on How to Winterize a Four Stroke Outboard or How to Winterize Your Stern Drive and Pressure Water System, and read through How to Cover Your Boat and Winter Boat Storage and Shrink Wrap tips.
-Hopefully you did everything right, and your boat will enjoy a peaceful winter slumber.
-Hopefully.
+Hopefully this year you watched our videos on How to Winterize a Four Stroke Outboard or How to Winterize Your Stern Drive and Pressure Water System, and read through our entire How to Winterize a Boat guide.
+Hopefully you did everything right, and your boat will enjoy a peaceful winter slumber...hopefully.

 Unfortunately, however, many of us will spend the spring fixing all the things that went wrong during the off-season.
 And if any of the winter disasters outlined here strike your pride and joy, it could be long and painful.
 Is it time to take some extra precautions?
 Maybe so—read up on these five winter disasters, and make sure none of them are possibilities when it comes to your boat.

 1. Outboard finish is finished

 Here’s a way we sometimes do more harm than good when we wrap up our boats for the winter.
 Using the common blue tarp for a winter cover is the root of the problem; if you don’t put some sort of padding (such as a sheet or blanket) over an outboard’s cowl, and your tarp comes in contact with it, you’re in for trouble.
 Those tarps are abrasive, and when they billow in and out or shift in the wind, they’ll rub the shiny finish right off your outboard.
 True, there won’t be damage if you secure the tarp well enough that it doesn’t move one iota.
 But that’s nearly impossible to do if winds over 20 knots or so blow through.
 Either pad that cowl generously, or have the boat shrink-wrapped instead of covering it with a tarp.
 Note: this same type of issue can arise if the tarp comes in contact with shiny gel coat, and rubs your fiberglass the wrong way.